-Main target groups: DIHs, National/Regional Government, and the general public.
+Main target groups: DIHs, National/Regional Government, farmers, and the general public.

-Regional clusters events;

-- Inventory of best practices on the Innovation Portal; - Open days type of events organised for the general public; - Communication materials such as leaflets, guides on how to transfer knowledge and experience to interested stakeholders.
+- Regional clusters events; - Inventory of best practices on the Innovation Portal; - Open days type of events organised for farmers and the general public in every Regional Cluster; - Communication materials such as leaflets, guides on how to transfer knowledge and experience to interested stakeholders.